The Search for Constrained Random Generators: Introduction

 \section{Introduction}

 Property-based testing (PBT)~\cite{claessenQuickCheckLightweightTool2000} aims to bridge the gap between traditional testing and heavier-weight formal methods~\cite{wrennUsingRelationalProblems2021} by allowing developers to automatically test software systems against formal specifications.
-PBT has been used to find bugs in a wide range of real-world software~\cite{bornholtUsingLightweightFormal2021,artsTestingAUTOSARSoftware2015,artsTestingTelecomsSoftware2006,HowWeBuilt2023}, but remaining challenges have slowed its widespread adoption.
+PBT has been used to find bugs in a wide range of real-world software~\cite{bornholtUsingLightweightFormal2021,artsTestingAUTOSARSoftware2015,artsTestingTelecomsSoftware2006,HowWeBuilt2023}, but important challenges remain.

 One key challenge is the {\em constrained random generation problem}.
 Consider a classic example of the kind of property one might test with PBT: